kean/articles/2017-01-16-lets-build-uistackview.markdown

  Subview0.height == 0 priority:25
 </pre>

-Compared to [center alignment](#UIStackViewAlignment.center) with multiple subviews this configuration optimizes constraints by removing auxiliary spacer (`_UILayoutSpacer`) which is not necessary when there is just single arranged view.
+Compared to [center alignment](#UIStackViewAlignment.center) with multiple subviews, this configuration optimizes constraints by removing auxiliary spacer (`_UILayoutSpacer`) which is not necessary when there is just a single arranged view.

 ## Implementation

-I'm not going to dive into too much detail as far as actual the implementation goes.
-You've probably already noticed that most of the configurations have something in common.
-All of the constraints are split into well-defined categories and follow specific rules.
-The only thing that remains is to translate those categories and rules into code (actually it was a bit challenging given the number of options and different scenarios).

 If you'd like to check out the actual code please take a look at [Arranged](https://github.com/kean/Arranged) sources.
-The entire implementation takes about 500 lines of code, most of which aren't even constraint related.
+The entire implementation takes about 500 lines of code!

 ### Performance

 `UIStackView` has a bunch of optimizations under the hood.
-One thing that it does for certain is updating only the constraints that need to be changed when some of stack view options change (like, say, distribution).
-While this feature might be welcomed when the layout changes dynamically, I've decided to avoid those optimizations to keep code as simple and reliable as possible.
-Even `UIStackView` itself has a number of scenarios in which it fails to update all of the constraints when configuraiton changes
+One thing that it does for certain is updating only the constraints that need to be changed when some of the stack view options change (like, say, distribution).
+While this feature might be welcomed when the layout changes dynamically, I decided to avoid those optimizations to keep code as simple and reliable as possible.
+Even `UIStackView` itself has a number of scenarios in which it fails to update all of the constraints when configuration changes.

 ### Testing

 Testing [Arranged](https://github.com/kean/Arranged) was relatively simple.
-All I had to do was test that `Arranged.StackView` creates a set of constraints equivalent to the reference (`UIStackView`) in all of those cases.
+All I had to do was to test that `Arranged.StackView` creates a set of constraints equivalent to the reference (`UIStackView`) in all of those cases.

 <a name="bottom"></a>